bigprof-software/appgini-docs/pages/advanced-topics/custom-limited-access-pages.md

 Let's see how to apply any of these approaches to your custom page.

-First of all, let's create a new file in the 'hooks' folder inside your AppGini-generated application folder.
-Let's call it "example.php".
+First of all, let's create a new file in the `hooks` folder inside your AppGini-generated application folder.
+Let's call it `example.php`.
 Now, open that file in your text editor and paste the code below then save it.

 ```php
 <?php